GDPR Compliance

 • Compliance obligations

-The GDPR requires organisations to implement appropriate policies and security protocols, conduct privacy impact assessments, keep detailed records on data activities and enter into written agreements with vendors.
+The GDPR requires organisations to implement appropriate policies and security protocols, conduct privacy impact assessments, maintain detailed records of data activities, and enter into written agreements with vendors.

 • Data transfers outside the UK/EU